 The health effects of alcohol consumption can vary depending on your age, size, weight, current health and other risk factors.

-Recommended alcohol consumption limits to reduce health risks from drinking vary according to age, gender and other factors.
-Binge drinking is a particular problem among younger people, but anyone who drinks heavily or drinks too much in one session is at risk of both immediate and long-term alcohol-related harm.
-Drinking alcohol during pregnancy may also affect your baby.
+Binge drinking is a problem among younger age groups, but anyone who drinks heavily on a frequent basis, or drinks too much in one session is at risk of both immediate and long-term alcohol-related harm.

 If you plan to drive, it is better not to drink alcohol at all.